botirk38/tensor_store/research/03_tensorstore_format_spec.md

 ## Design Philosophy

+**Note: This custom format is primarily for educational purposes** to understand binary format design, memory alignment, and I/O optimization.
+The real performance gains in this project come from the io_uring loading approach, which works effectively with existing formats like safetensors.

-TensorStore format is designed as an evolution of safetensors and ServerlessLLM checkpoint formats, optimized specifically for io_uring-based asynchronous I/O and high-performance tensor loading scenarios.
+TensorStore format is designed as a learning exercise inspired by safetensors and ServerlessLLM checkpoint formats, exploring optimizations for io_uring-based asynchronous I/O and high-performance tensor loading scenarios.

 ## Design Goals